frasermolyneux/bicep-modules/README.md

 The included Bicep modules have been extracted out of a series of projects that I have worked on through my learning and development.
 They are largely focused on Azure Integration Services such as API Management, Azure Functions, App Services and Key Vault.

+### Versioning

+Each module within the solution has a metadata `.json` file that is within the `metadata` folder.
+Currently this contains a JSON payload that simply has a version property - there is the future potential to add additional metadata here such as tagging, author and description.
+For each module file there *must* be a metadata file and for a new version to be pushed the metadata file must be updated.

+If the build is running from any branch other than `main` then a *-preview* suffix is added to the tag.

 ---

 ## Pipelines

 The `one-pipeline` is within the `.azure-pipelines` folder and output is visible on the [frasermolyneux/Personal-Public](https://dev.azure.com/frasermolyneux/Personal-Public/_build?definitionId=175) Azure DevOps project.

+The [Publish-BicepModuleToAcr.ps1](/.azure-pipelines/scripts/Publish-BicepModuleToAcr.ps1) script is executed per module and uses the following rules to publish:

+* Will only push a new version if the tag does not already exist
+* When pushing a new version will also push that version using the 'latest' tag

 ---